By Laura Blumenfeld, Washington Post Writer

 patients whose diagnoses have been reclassified as MPD.
 (While numbers of

-cases are hard to come by, doctors attribute the trend to increased awareness
+cases are hard to come by, doctors attribute the trend to increased

-seeing Janieth Wise of the Psychiatric Institute of Washington.
+has been seeing Janieth Wise of the Psychiatric Institute of Washington.

 Jay is a friendly kind of shy.
 The skinny kid at the edge of the court